poly-gui/poly-docs/Writerside/topics/NanoPack-Data-Types.md

 Use `bool` to denote a boolean field.

-## Messages

-> This is still currently being implemented!
->
-{style="warning"}

-NanoPack supports using other NanoPack messages as types.
-A message field can store a message of another message type, or even of its own type (recursive types).

-To use another message as a type, simply use its name as the type name.
-No import statement is required to make it available.

-> If you use other messages as types, make sure their schema files are compiled together with the schema file they are used in
->
-{style="note"}

 ## Arrays

 NanoPack supports arrays of any NanoPack types.
 The array can store up to 4,294,967,296 elements.